Before visiting someone,

 If you voice a complaint to a Memorial Hospital staff member, and you are satisfied with the actions taken on your behalf, the complaint is considered resolved.

-If your verbal complaint is not promptly resolved to your satisfaction as stated in Step 1, or if you verbalize your request to file a grievance, or submit a written complaint, the complaint will be forwarded to the Memorial Hospital Patient Representative Office.
+If your verbal complaint is not promptly resolved to your satisfaction, or if you verbalize your request to file a grievance, or submit a written complaint, the complaint will be forwarded to the Memorial Hospital Patient Representative Office.
 Complaints are received 24 hours a day at 719.365.5621.
-The Patient Representative will contact the patient within three (3) calendar days to acknowledge that it was received.
+The patient representative will contact the patient within three (3) calendar days to acknowledge that it was received.

 Monday – Friday: 7 a.m. – 2 p.m. and 5 p.m. – 7 p.m.